Money Laundering Explained

 Keep records of the policies and procedures that have been adopted, or created.
 And make sure that these are frequently updated and shared internally across the every single department – directors included.

 Develop a risk-based model that runs on a predetermined formula to class the risk level of a customer (high, medium, or low).
 There are software solutions available in the market for AML programs that are using a risk matrix.
-The benefits of a software solution use is that everything will be centralised and updated by a number of users which saves time, therefore cost and provides an easy access to records and view a single version of truth.
+The benefits of an anti-money laundering software Solutions use is that everything will be centralised and updated by a number of users which saves time, therefore cost, and provides easy access to records and view a single version of the truth.
 Note: That regulations change.
 New guidelines are put in place.
 Or new products are offered by a company.
-The software solution used should be able to accommodate any sort of change that might come along the way.
+The anti-money laundering software solutions used should be able to accommodate any change that might come along the way.

 2. Designated compliance officer

 Every organisation, especially financial institutions, should have a designated compliance officer.
 The assigned person will have a level of authority across the organisation and to act as the AML program custodian.
 Primarily is to report back to the relevant authorities when need be, but also to design the policies and procedures based on the organisation’s industry.
 These should be kept up to scratch and in line with the AML Framework and domestic regulators.
 And last but not least, to educate internally about the AML along with its effects.

 The main purpose of an independent audit is to make sure that an AML program that was self-placed by an organisation is operating as it has been designed to.
 Usually this is tasked with an external accounting firm that independently review, audit and provide a written risk assessment.
 Next, the entire AML compliance program should be subject to an independent review every 12 to 18 months depending upon the institution’s risk profile.